 - Identification and prediction of relevant material parameters

-- Modelling and prediction of complex material behaviours and failure modes
+- Modeling and simulation of complex material and component behaviours and failure modes

 CoMModO has been a joint research project of ANDATA, the Institute of Lightweight Design and Structural Biomechanics from the Technical University Vienna, 3DS SIMULIA, and BMW group.
 The project was supported by the Austrian Research Promotion Agency and the Autrian Federal Ministry of Transport, Innovation, And Technology under the initiation "ModSim Computational Mathematics" within the program "Research, Innovation and Technology in Information Technology".
-The project has been awarded 2010 as the best project within the program line.
+The project CoMModO has been awarded as the best project within the program line in 2010.

 Further details can be found under www.commodo.at.